Snowflake Catalog SDK

 The Snowflake Catalog SDK is available for Apache Iceberg™ versions 1.2.0 or later.

-With the Snowflake Catalog SDK, you can use the Apache Spark™ engine to query Iceberg tables.
+With the Snowflake Catalog SDK, you can query Iceberg tables using a third-party engine such as Apache Spark™ or Trino.

 Supported catalog operations